mukul273/serverless/README.md

 npm install aws-sdk --save

-To get items within single partition docClient.query should be used Whereas docClient.scan should be used for getting the itema across partiotions
+To get items within single partition docClient.query should be used Whereas docClient.scan should be used for getting the items across partitions